 Writing for children has been my lifelong passion.
 The road to publication is both exciting and challenging.
 I have provided a list below of resources that have been helpful to me.
 I hope you will benefit from them as I have.

 - How to Write a Children’s Picture Book Volume I, II & III by Eve Heidi Bine Stock

 - Self Editing for Fiction Writers, Second Edition: How to edit yourself into print by Rennie Browne and Dave King

 - Picture Writing by Anastasia Suen

-Children’s Literature to study: Studying children’s literature classics is essential, however aspiring children’s writers should also strive to study titles that have been published in the past two years.
+Studying children’s literature classics is essential, however, aspiring children’s writers should also strive to study titles that have been published in the past two years.
 This will give you a good feel for what is being accepted and published in the current children’s book market.
-Also, try to study at least 30-50 titles in the genre you are interested in writing in.
+Also, try to read at least 30-50 titles in the genre you are interested in writing in.
 I’ve listed books below that have inspired me, from classics to contemporary.
 Isn’t it fun to read what you love?

 Picture Books/Early Readers

 - Frog and Toad are Friends by Arnold Lobel